pietroppeter/py4ai/README.md

 git submodule update --init --recursive
 ```

-then you can serve with `hugo serve -v` (v for verbose of you want)
+then you can serve with `hugo serve -v` (v for verbose if you want)

 below original readme
 ---